-The Speaking test contains three parts.
-There are always two examiners.
-Candidates are usually assessed in pairs, however if there is an uneven number of candidates, candidates can be assessed in groups of three.
+The Speaking test contains three parts for two candidates and two examiners.
 One examiner acts as both interlocutor and assessor and manages the interaction either by asking questions or setting up the tasks for candidates.
 The other acts as assessor and does not join in the conversation.
 The tasks consist of short exchanges with the examiner; a collaborative task involving both candidates; a 2-minute long turn and follow-up discussion.
 Candidates are assessed on their performance throughout the test.

-PART TIMING TASK TYPE AND INTERACTION FOCUS FOCUS 1 2 minutes (or 3 minutes for groups of three) A conversation between the interlo General interactional and social language.
-4 minutes (or approx. 6 minutes for groups of instructions with written and visu A two-way conversation between the candidates.
-The candidates are given instructions with written and visual stimuli, which are used in a decision-making task.
-The focus is on sustaining an interaction; exchanging ideas, expressing and justifying opinions, agreeing and/or disagreeing, suggesting, speculating, evaluating, reaching a decision through negotiation, etc. 3 10 minutes (2-minute long turn for each candidate and approximately 6 minutes following the long turns) (or approx. 15 minutes for groups of three) An individual long turn for each candidate followed by a discussion on topics related to the long turns.
+Part Timing Task type and format Focus 1 2 minutes A conversation between the interlocutor and each candidate (spoken questions).
+General interactional and social language.
+2 4 minutes A two-way conversation between the candidates.
+The candidates are given instructions with written and visual stimuli, which are used in a decision- making task.
+The focus is on sustaining an interaction; exchanging ideas, expressing and justifying opinions, agreeing and/or disagreeing, suggesting, speculating, evaluating, reaching a decision through negotiation, etc. 3 10 minutes (2-minute long turn for each candidate and approximately 6 minutes following the long turns).
+An individual long turn from each candidate followed by a discussion on topics related to the long turns.
 Each candidate in turn is given a written question to respond to.
-The interlocutor leads a discussion to explore further the topics of the long turns. owed by a discussion on to the long turns.
-Each urn is given a written expressing and justifying opinions, developing topics.
+The interlocutor leads a discussion to explore further the topics of the long turns.
 Organising a larger unit of discourse, expressing and justifying opinions, developing topics.
+Total 16 ·